stvkoch/context-observable/README.md

 - React v16.3 (https://reactjs.org/)
 - Rxjs 5 (http://reactivex.io/rxjs)

 ## What you need to manager the state of your app?

-As a redux, you will need create reducers and actions
+As a redux, you will need create reducers and actions.

 ## What you need to avoid "side-effect"?

-Context-Observable follow same ideia behind redux-observable, so what you will need is create your epics the same way that you do in redux-observable.
+Context-Observable following same ideia behind redux-observable, so what you will need is create your epics the same way that you already do in redux-observable.

 ## How I setup Context-Observable?

+First all you need install Context-Observable.

+`npm install --save context-observable

+Then you import Context-Observable Component and pass your epics and reducers.

 ```
 import { ContextObservable } from "context-observable";